 Subjective personalities, on the other hand, generally prefer to work as individuals rather than in large, fluid groups.
 They like to advance in their careers based on their own individual work, or that of a small group or team headed by them.
 Subjective personalities can usually work alone for long periods of time and do not need as much recognition or encouragement as their objective counterparts.

 My son tested solidly subjective, and quite frankly, that explained more to me about my son and his personality than I had learned in the 16 years of raising him!
-While my son gets along well with his school friends, and plays football, basketball and baseball, when it comes to his studies or school projects, he usually prefers to work alone – which is typical of subjective personalities.
-While he has lots of friends, and even a girlfriend, he is not the “social butterfly” like his younger sister, who I’m sure will test objective when I take her to J-O next year when she is 16.
+While my son gets along well with his school friends, and played football, basketball and baseball, when it comes to his studies or school projects, he usually prefers to work alone – which is typical of subjective personalities.

 So, What Is Johnson O’Connor Research Foundation?